StphnLwnga/rag-101/README.md

 ### Database Setup in Supabase

-Execute the following SQL commands in your Supabase project to set up the required database structure:
+Execute the following SQL commands in your Supabase project to set up the required database structure.
+These SQL commands are creating tables to store data related to Arxiv papers, embeddings, and question answering.
+Additionally, a function named `match_documents` is being created for document matching using embeddings.:

 ```sql
 -- Enable the pgvector extension